Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 What to do in Nelson

-- Miyazu Gardens: For a break from the city bustle, pop into this lovely Japanese garden.
-Frolic among its ponds, bridges, cherry trees, and picture-perfect greenery.
+Spend an afternoon in Miyazu Gardens frolicking among the ponds, bridges, cherry trees, and picture-perfect greenery.
 Keep on the lookout for its famous 30-year-old bonsai tree.

 Where to stay in Nelson